Azure/reliable-web-app-pattern-dotnet/simulate-patterns.md

 - [Application Insights Live Metrics](/azure/azure-monitor/app/live-stream)
 - [Visual Studio and Application Insights live telemetry](/azure/azure-monitor/app/visual-studio)

 > We recommend you cleanup by deleting the `Api:App:RetryDemo` setting.
+And restart both web apps to resume from a known state.

 ### Cache-Aside Pattern